 Collections include the records of many local organizations, Grinnell High School yearbooks, and various personal papers and photographs.

-Archive collections as of June 2014 (click to open pdf file)
+Grinnell Room Collections as of Dec 2014 (click to open pdf file)

 This alphabetical listing of Grinnell Room holdings is intended to give the viewer an idea of what is available in the Drake Community Library archives.
 The collections may be viewed and used by appointment or as staffing levels permit.